-The object has been in the United States from at least 1960, when it was exhibited in a show titled "Masterpieces of Indian Art from American Collections" at the Asia House galleries (according to Curatorial Note 4, Vidya Dehejia, July 15, 1997, in the object record).
+The object has been in the United States from at least 1960, when it was exhibited in a show titled "Masterpieces of Asian Art from American Collections" at the Asia House galleries (according to Curatorial Note 4, Vidya Dehejia, July 15, 1997, in the object record).
 It was published in the accompanying catalog (see photocopies in the object file).

 - Previous Owner(s)